jessicarush/react-notes/forms.md

 >
 > We can combine the two by making the React state be the “single source of truth”.
 The React component that renders a form also controls what happens in that form on subsequent user input.
 An input form element whose value is controlled by React in this way is called a “controlled component”.

 When working with form elements we can create a function that both handles the form's submit and has access to the data entered.
-Unlike typical html form elements, react is aware anytime these elements are changed: the state will be updated.
+Unlike typical html form elements, React is aware anytime these elements are changed: the state will be updated.
 Components that are handled like this are referred to as controlled components.

 ## Controlled Components